Triggers, Avoidance, and Nervous System Patterns

 • Chronic anxiety or restlessness

-EMDR (Eye Movement Desensitization and Reprocessing) works by targeting the unprocessed memories and belief networks that fuel triggers.
+EMDR (Eye Movement Desensitization and Reprocessing) targets unprocessed memories and belief networks that fuel triggers.

 • Fewer emotional spikes

-EMDR helps the nervous system update its understanding of the present moment.
+EMDR helps the nervous system update its understanding of safety in the present moment (Shapiro, 2018).

-Internal Family Systems (IFS) helps make sense of avoidance by recognizing it as a protective part of you—not a flaw.
+Internal Family Systems (IFS) views avoidance as a protective part, not a flaw.
+Instead of forcing change, IFS encourages curiosity:

 • What is this part afraid would happen if it didn’t avoid?

-When protective parts feel understood and supported, they no longer have to work as hard.
-This allows deeper healing to occur without overwhelm.
+When protective parts feel understood, they don’t have to work as hard, and deeper healing can occur without overwhelm (Schwartz, 1995).

-And when avoidance decreases, life begins to open back up.
+• Less avoidance allows life to open back up

 A Gentle Invitation

-I offer a free consultation call to help you explore whether trauma-informed therapy using EMDR and IFS could support you in working with triggers, avoidance, and nervous system patterns.
+I offer a free consultation call to explore whether trauma-informed therapy using EMDR and IFS could support you with triggers, avoidance, and nervous system patterns.

 Previous